Finding inspiration… Even in those 'off' days

+As a video production agency, we know that creative burnout can happen to anyone, even the most talented professionals in our industry.
 People who aren’t involved in the creative industry don’t always understand, but I think we all need a boost some days.
 Creative burnout is absolutely a thing, and we’ve all had days where we’ve woken up and it just isn’t working.

 So how do you get inspired on off days?